datawhores/AHD-Uploader/README.md

     -- media:Can be a path or directory to upload torrents from.

   >   If a directory batchmode will start.
 Which will non-recursivly scan the drive, and output the result as menu.
 Where you can select the file/folder to upload.
-Non-recurse meaning what you see if you click the directory once.
-If you want to upload an entire folder, even if it has subfolders. --batchmode False will work
+Non-recursive meaning what you see if you click the directory once.
+If you want to upload an entire folder as one upload, even if it has subfolders. --batchmode False will work

     optional